 Over the summer The Platinum Card® from American Express (review) underwent a refresh, and now The Business Platinum Card® from American Express (review) is seeing some significant changes as well.
 The card has received many credits and an additional set of spending bonus categories, but the annual fee has also gone up.
 Let’s take a look at the details.

 Amex Business Platinum annual fee increase from $595 to $695

 Let’s start with the bad news.
 The annual fee on the Amex Business Platinum has increased $100, from $595 to $695 (Rates & Fees).
 This change kicked in as of Thursday, January 13, 2022, for both new and existing cardmembers.

 Amex Business Platinum perks

 With the annual fee increasing by $100, the Amex Business Platinum is also adding up to $830 in new credits annually.
 Specifically, the card picked up credits with the following businesses:

 - Dell Technologies — the card offers a $400 annual statement credit on all Dell purchases, up to $200 semi-annually; this is an increase of $200 compared to the previous Dell statement credit offered by the card

 - Indeed — the card offers up to $360 in annual statement credits on all Indeed hiring and recruiting products and services to post open positions and find talent, up to $90 per quarter

 - Adobe — the card offers up to $150 in annual statement credits for Adobe purchases, including Adobe Creative Cloud, and Acrobat Pro DC with e-sign

 - Wireless credit — the card offers up to $120 in annual wireless credits, in the form of a $10 monthly statement credit towards purchases made directly from any US wireless telephone provider

-This is in addition to all the existing credits offered by the card, including an annual airline fee credit of up to $200, a CLEAR credit of up to $189 per year, and a Global Entry or TSA PreCheck credit once every four years.
-Keep in mind that you’ll need to enroll to activate these credits prior to using them.
+This is in addition to all the existing credits offered by the card, including an annual airline fee credit of up to $200, a CLEAR Plus credit of up to $189 per year, and a Global Entry or TSA PreCheck credit once every four years.
+(Enrollment is required for select benefits)

 Amex Business Platinum additional spending bonus